indrekots/indrekots.github.io/_posts/articles/2016-01-28-controlling-an-rc-car-with-arduino.md

 ---
 layout: post
-title: "Controlling an RC car with the Arduino"
+title: "Controlling an RC car with an Arduino"
 excerpt: Looking for an easy hardware project?
 Controlling an RC car with an Arduino board is relatively simple.
 I'll share my experience.
 modified: 2016-01-28 18:12:45 +0200
 categories: articles